 4. Protect Your Company’s Bottom Line

 Tax deductions are critical to business success.
-Your CPA can help you maximize your deductions while minimizing your overall tax burden so that you don’t pay more money than necessary.
+Your CPA can help you maximize your deductions while minimizing your overall tax burden so you don’t pay more than necessary.
 You’ll also need to know how the tax laws regarding retirement plans impact your company’s bottom line, and a CPA can help you save on taxes by crunching the numbers for you.
-The laws surrounding retirement plans and taxes are constantly changing, so it’s essential to stay up-to-date with the latest changes.
+The laws surrounding retirement plans and taxes constantly change, so staying up-to-date with the latest changes is essential.

 5. Protect Your Company’s Future

-Though you can indeed file your taxes as long as you have a license as a sole proprietor, the number of tax regulations involving business returns alone is enough to confuse even the most meticulous bookkeepers.
+Though you can indeed file your income tax return online as long as you have a license as a sole proprietor, the number of tax regulations involving business returns alone is enough to confuse even the most meticulous bookkeepers.

-A professional CPA can help you protect your business from mistakes and ensure that you are compliant with the IRS.
+A professional CPA can help you protect your business from mistakes and ensure compliance with the IRS.
 Understanding how tax laws affect your company’s bottom line is essential for long-term success, and a CPA can help you achieve that goal.